ArrHarper/good-smells-game/Manual.md

 ## Game Overview

 Good Smells is an isometric game built in Godot 4.4 that focuses on smell-based mechanics.
-The game utilizes a custom isometric system for movement and object sorting.
+The game utilizes a custom isometric system for movement and Godot's built-in Y-sorting for object depth management.

 ## Technical Architecture